 Ultimately – for those looking for an immediate improvement without having to transition their systems or who have been waiting on updates from AMD’s Polaris architecture – this might be your best option.

 But suppose you’re willing to wait out that particular storm or are happy with what you currently have.
-In that case, it may be worth sticking with traditional GPU RAM like DDR SDRAM (double data rate synchronous dynamic random access memory).
+On that point, it may be worth sticking with traditional GPU RAM like DDR SDRAM (double data rate synchronous dynamic random access memory).